 Move on to blowing less bubbles so the child is encouraged to be more accurate with their popping.

-Roll a ball between you.
+Sit or kneel on the floor and roll a ball between you.
 Start with a big ball and get smaller as your child improves.

-Move onto stopping the ball when it comes to you before rolling back.
+Try to stop the ball when it comes to you before rolling back.

 Try stopping the ball with 2 hands.

 Try stopping the ball with 1 hand.

 Staying nice and close to each other, roll a balloon to your child and ask them to hit it back.
 This is great for cause and effect as little effort goes a long way and the balloon moves slowly so gives more time to aim the hit back.